AbelRaju12/Miniproject-GAMA-2023/readme.md

  next() > forwards requests to next middleware line

  session() >pieces of data stored on server connected via cookies
-|
-|_conect_mongodb-session to store sessions on database :: This module exports a single function which takes an instance of connect (or Express)
-                                                         and returns a MongoDBStore class that can be used to store sessions in MongoDB.
-|_express-session  :: express-session is a middleware module in Express. js that allows you to create sessions in your web application.
-It stores session data on the server side,
-                       using a variety of different storage options, and allows you to track the activity of a user across requests.

-Services & API
+Services & API & APP.JS
 ------------------

 Services >enhances the website
-API
+API > Application program interface

+conect_mongodb-session to store sessions on database :: This module exports a single function which takes an instance of connect (or Express)
+                                                         and returns a MongoDBStore class that can be used to store sessions in MongoDB. express-session  :: express-session is a middleware module in Express. js that allows you to create sessions in your web application.
+It stores session data on the server side, using a variety of different storage options, and allows you to track the activity of a user across requests.

 //NodeJS is runtime-environment for Javascript